 How do you adjust your press release?

-In the event that your press release is still too long, don’t despair.
+If your press release is still too long, don’t despair.
 Sometimes simply incorporating a variety of communication tools can solve your problem.

 You can shorten a long press release by hosting additional information elsewhere.
 Write a blog post or build a newsroom on your website.
-Include a link to either of these resources in your press release for people who want to know more.
+Include a link to these resources in your press release for people who want to know more.

 Writing a press release doesn’t need to be a daunting process.
 With these tips, you can tell journalists all they need to know without losing them halfway through.